EnesKilicaslan/Cheat-Sheet/next-js.md

 instead of css, we can use scss with Next's default features.
 First install sass ``yarn add sass`` and name the files with extention ``.scss``.

+## MISCELLANEOUS

+### App Layout

+We can create common components and include them in the App component.
+For example, Header and Footer components.
+If there is a page that we don't want those pages, we can specify `getLayout` property with `PageLayout`.